tdunning/Tutorials/_docs/basic_features/Inviscid_OneraM6.md

 ### Mesh Description

-The computational domain is a large parallelepiped with the wing half-span on one boundary in the x-z plane.
-The mesh provided in the tutorial resources directory listed above is a relatively coarse mesh provided that will complete in less time, but provide less accurate results.
-Users interested in obtaining more accurate results should use the finer mesh ([mesh_ONERAM6_inv_FFD.su2](../../Constrained_Optimal_Shape_Design/mesh_ONERAM6_inv_FFD.su2)) and associated config file ([inv_oneram6_adv.cfg](../../Constrained_Optimal_Shape_Design/inv_oneram6_adv.cfg) provided in [Tutorials/Constrained_Optimal_Shape_Design](https://github.com/su2code/Tutorials/tree/master/Constrained_Optimal_Shape_Design).
-The results shown in this tutorial use the finer mesh.

-The finer mesh consists of 582,752 tetrahedral elements and 108,396 nodes.
+The computational domain is a large parallelepiped with the wing half-span mounted on one boundary in the x-z plane.
+The mesh consists of 582,752 tetrahedral elements and 108,396 nodes.
 Three boundary conditions are employed: Euler wall on the wing surface, a far-field characteristic-based condition on the far-field markers, and a symmetry boundary condition for the marker where the wing half-span is attached.
 The symmetry condition acts to mirror the flow about the x-z plane, reducing the complexity of the mesh and the computational cost.
 Images of the entire domain and the triangular elements on the wing surface are shown below.

 ![ONERA M6 Mesh](../../Inviscid_OneraM6/images/oneram6_mesh_bcs.png)
 Figure (1): Far-field view of the computational mesh with boundary conditions.